 Worcestershire County Council also saved a number of Structure Plan Policies from the Worcestershire County Structure Plan beyond September 2007 under the provisions of the Planning and Compulsory Purchase Act.
 A number of these policies were replaced by the District Council's Adopted Core Strategy.
-The table below indicates those Structure Plan Policies which will be replaced by the Site Allocations and Policies Local Plan.
+The table below indicates those Structure Plan Policies which will be replaced by the Site Allocations and Policies DPD within the District's LDF.